Adobe-Marketing-Cloud/aem-ldap-tutorial/step-02/tutorial-02-configure-aem.md

 In this step we configure AEM 6.1 to use our newly created LDAP server for login.

+**!** If you want to fast forward, here's the [ldap-first-config-pkg.zip](ldap-first-config-pkg.zip) package with the resuling configuration of this step.

 ### Requirements
 1. LDAP Server with example data (preferably from previous step 01)
 2. Running vanilla AEM 6.1 installation